Here, Innovet Pet Products shares an account of one person’s experience with euthanizing an aggressive dog and why sometimes it is the best option.

 As my dog jumped at my face, I fell downstairs.
 I saw my dog watch me travel up the stairs at 12:30 in the morning.
 He seemed okay, yet one minute later he lunged for my face.
 I pulled myself back and fell down some steep stairs.
 My head wound up in the bottom part of an end table.
-Had I bumped my head on the top I might’ve broken my neck and become a quadriplegic like my mom was.
+Had I bumped my head on the top I might’ve broken my neck

 Or even died.

-Will A Vet Euthanize an Aggressive Dog?
+Will A Vet Euthanize An Aggressive Dog?

-I Had to Put My Dog Down for Being Aggressive
+I Had To Put My Dog Down For Being Aggressive

 According to my vet, she said if my dog was healthy, I would not be here this morning.
 I knew she was right.
 Ending his life, without a doubt, was the proper thing to do.
 This option - and it did not feel like an option, yet something I had to do – isn’t a solution everyone would take.
 But we’d all be a lot safer if more folks euthanized canines whose behavior can’t be improved after expert help.